A Fock Sheaf For Givental Quantization: Global Quantization and Givental Quantization

 Let $\Gamma'$ be the graph obtained from $\Gamma$ by this tree collapsing.
 The graph $\Gamma'$ can be still unstable, as it can contain genus-zero two-valent vertices.
 This happens if $\Gamma'$ is an affine $A_n$ graph as in Figure \ref{fig:Atilde} or if $\Gamma'$ contains $A_n$ subgraphs as in Figure \ref{fig:An}.
 If $\Gamma'$ is not an affine $A_n$ graph, we collapse every $A_n$ subgraph of $\Gamma'$ to an edge to obtain a stable graph $\Gamma''$.

 We first compute the contribution of tree graphs with only genus-zero vertices.
 We claim that

 Using \eqref{eq:q2q1}, we have

-We can use this equation\footnote{We can view this as the fixed point equation for the mapping $x\mapsto V dC^{(0)}(\bq_2'+x)$.} recursively to solve for $V \bp_1$ for a given $\bq_2'$: the answer can be written as the sum over tree graphs.
+We can use this equation\footnote{We can view $V \bp_1$ as a fixed point for the mapping $x\mapsto V dC^{(0)}(\bq_2'+x)$: if $V$ is sufficiently small, we have a unique fixed point in a neighbourhood of $x=0$ by the contraction mapping principle.
+The sum over trees in question is precisely the limit of the sequence $\{x_n\}$ defined recursively by $x_{n+1} = V dC^{(0)}(\bq_2'+x_n)$ together with $x_0 = 0$.} recursively to solve for $V \bp_1$ for a given $\bq_2'$: the answer can be written as the sum over tree graphs.
 The claim follows.
-This sum over tree graphs converges if $V$ is small, so if $\U$ is close to the identity.
+This sum over tree graphs converges if $\|V\|$ is small, so if $\U$ is close to the identity.

 We fix a graph $\Gamma'$ and sum over contributions from all the graphs which collapse to $\Gamma'$.
 This amount to replacing each vertex term $C^{(g)}_{\alpha_1\dots\alpha_k}(\bq_2')$ with

 where we again used the relation \eqref{eq:q2q1}.
 The Taylor series is convergent if $V \bp_1$ is sufficiently small.
 In other words, the contribution of each $\Gamma'$ is given by the contraction: